 - NIST 800-171: Emphasizes the protection of Controlled Unclassified Information (CUI) in non-federal systems.
 SDP's identity-based access control aligns well with the access control families in NIST 800-171.

 - CMMC: Requires defense contractors to implement cybersecurity practices.
-SDP can support CMMC compliance by providing robust access controls and continuous monitoring.
+SDP can support CMMC compliance by providing identity-verified access controls and continuous monitoring.

 - NIS2: This directive requires critical infrastructure operators, including manufacturers, to enhance their cyber resilience.
-SDP ensures compliance by providing comprehensive security measures that protect sensitive OT systems.
+SDP supports compliance by providing identity-centric security measures that protect sensitive OT systems.

 Steps to Implement SDP